MartinGris/node-red-contrib-skoda-connect/README.md

 ## Usage skoda-get node

 You need a Skoda connect account.
 In the node enter mail and password. any input triggers the api call.
-Ouput is a json object with information of each car
+Ouput is a json object with information of each car.
+There are some optional APIs which can be called depending on the configuration of your car.
+Select it only if available for your car.

 ## Usage skoda-set node